 This is the cost of manufacturing or acquiring the product from manufacturers or suppliers.
 It accounts for the raw materials and other manufacturing components.

-You can reduce the product cost by streamlining your manufacturing processes, sourcing cheap raw material or obtaining supplies from manufacturers who sell the product at a favorable price, widening your profit margin.
+You can reduce the product cost by streamlining your manufacturing processes, sourcing cheap raw materials, or obtaining supplies from manufacturers who sell the product at a favorable price, widening your profit margin.

 Depending on how you import and export your products, you may end up with varying shipping fees for inland, air or ocean freights.